DDoS/Golite/doc/report.md

 ## Introduction

+Go is a simple language inspired by C. While opinions on it can vary quite a lot (source: every reddit.com/r/programming thread on Go), it is still very popular and has been adopted by many companies for their products.
+Most importantly, Google, who have been sponsoring the language since its inception.
+Golite is mostly a subset of Go, which is focused on its C-like elements (types, expressions and statements).
+With the exception of the garbage collector, it is rather simple to implement.
+Yet it has a few twists, making it a good choice for a compiler design project.
+The Go specification and playground are also rather well made and accessible.

+In this document, we will discuss our project design, from our implementation tools to the syntax, semantic and code generation phases.
+We will discuss the architecture and the various challenges we faced.

 ## Language and tools

 We chose SableCC over Flex and Bison as our "compiler-compiler" as we had worked with